 It’s essential for companies to question if their partners are compliant, as well.
 The data tree has deep roots, especially with partners who help manage loyalty programs.
 In order to ensure that data is safe and accessible in the case of a request to delete, companies must either own the data themselves or be in close contact with their partners while preparing systems and, moving forward; they also should partner with companies that are deeply familiar with the CCPA’s implications.

 Make Time Now We’re almost into the last calendar quarter of 2019 already.
 Do companies need to take care of everything they need to comply by Jan.
 1, 2020?
 Maybe not.
 The regulations that will be used to enforce this law are still being drafted by the California attorney general and may not even be in place by then.

 Therefore, we won’t know exactly what businesses will need to comply with until that is finalized.
 Additionally, the regulations won’t be enforced until July 2020 at the earliest.
 But while there’s still time to optimize your systems, it’s important to begin doing so now.

 It’s also important to remember that there currently are nine legislative bills attempting to modify the existing CCPA, so it’s a breathing law at the moment that likely will see changes made.
 The fact remains, however, that this will soon be law, and concerns about consumer privacy in general are not going away and must be taken seriously.

-Sylvain Perrier is chief executive officer and president of Mercatus Technologies Inc., which helps drives success at many large retailers using pragmatic easy-to-use technology.
+About the Author Sylvain Perrier is chief executive officer and president of Mercatus Technologies Inc., which helps drives success at many large retailers using pragmatic easy-to-use technology.
 He has more than 15 years of executive-level experience in retail technology, pushing the boundaries in specialty areas such as mobile devices, web technology, in-store solutions, and software-as-a-service architectures.
 Perrier also is listed as the lead inventor on more than 75 granted intellectual property patents for more than 10 distinct inventions.